Cork county hurling team: 1950s

 In 1953 Cork set out to defend their title.
 They defeated their old rivals Tipperary in the Munster final and set up a meeting with Galway in the All-Ireland decider.
-The game would go down in history as the dirtiest All-Ireland final ever played.
 Galway believed that the physical route was the best way to upset Cork and it did.
-In a low scoring game Cork won by a single point, however, the battle didn't stop at Croke Park.
+In a low scoring game Cork won by a single point; however, the battle didn't stop at Croke Park.
 Later that night some of the Galway players arrived at the Gresham Hotel where Cork were staying.
 A fight broke, with Christy Ring getting a punch in the face and falling down some steps.
 The melee ended just as quick as it had begun.
 In 1954 Cork were the favourites to complete another three in-a-row.
 They defeated Tipp again in the Munster final, before storming past Galway in the All-Ireland semi-final.
 The Corkmen then advanced to play Wexford in one of the most eagerly anticipated All-Ireland finals ever.
 Wexford were hotly tipped to spoil Cork's quest for another treble, however, on the day Cork's defence were on top form.
 They won on a scoreline of 1–9 to 1–6, with Christy Ring becoming the first player to win eight All-Ireland medals.